 Messy Church offers everyone, young and older, a chance to come along and share in activities, learning about God’s word.
 After craft activities, a story and song, we share a meal together.
 Messy Church sessions run on the last Saturday of the month from 4pm – 6.30pm.
-We have also welcomed Laurieknowe School primary one classes to Messy Church sessions.
-Everyone had a great time.

 Messy Church is supported by Maxwelltown West Social Group who prepare lovely, welcoming meals for everyone.
 Our continued grateful thanks to you all!

 Please come along and share in our worship.
 You may enjoy it!
-AS & JH

 So, what is Messy Church?